gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - This situation is very serious because people must have a defined role and responsibility to be aware of.
 Also people are not aware of the security policy.
 Non conformities are very likely in this case

+#pagebreak()

 Moving on with the standard:

-- 8 Operation
+- 8 - _Operation_

-- 8.1 Operational planning and control
+- 8.1 - Operational planning and control

-- 8.2 Information security risk assessment
+- 8.2 - Information security risk assessment

-- 8.3 Information security risk treatment
+- 8.3 - Information security risk treatment

-The information certifying the operation of the processes, the results of the risk analysis and the risk treatment plan must be documented and stored.
+The information _certifying_ the _operation_ of the processes, the _results_ of the risk analysis and the risk treatment plan must be _documented_ and _stored_.

 In this part, consider for instance:

-- 8. Implementation problem
+- 8. _Implementation problem_

   - The Lambda company, in a process establishes that invoices of a certain type must be saved in a protected area which is accessed only by authorized persons

-  - The auditor, asking a person who is not part of the working group in question, and therefore does not have the authorization, notes that the latter is able to access the protected area
+  - The auditor, asking a person who is not part of the working group in question, and therefore does not have the authorization, notes that the latter _is able to access the protected area_

-  - Furthermore, he realizes that some invoices have not been saved in a protected area, but in a shared area
+  - Furthermore, he realizes that _some invoices have not been saved in a protected area_, but in a shared area

-  - The problem of non-implementation here is twofold: firstly, the rescue in a protected area does not always happen.
+  - The problem of non-implementation here is _twofold_: firstly, the rescue in a protected area does not always happen.
 Also, some people are allowed to log in even though they don't have to be

 Moving on with the standard:

-- 9 Performance Evaluation
+- 9 - _Performance Evaluation_

-- 9.1 Monitoring, measurement, analysis and evaluation
+- 9.1 - Monitoring, measurement, analysis and evaluation

-- 9.2 Internal audit
+- 9.2 - Internal audit

-- 9.3 Management Review
+- 9.3 - Management Review

 This part is focused on:

-- Evaluate the performance and effectiveness of the ISMS
+- Evaluate the _performance_ and _effectiveness_ of the ISMS

 - The Organization must keep appropriate documented information as evidence of monitoring and measurement results, as well as the results of the management review

-- Documented information must be kept as evidence of the audit program and internal audit results
+- _Documented information_ must be kept as _evidence_ of the audit program and internal audit results

 In this part, consider for instance:

-- 9. Internal Audit
+- 9. _Internal Audit_

   - The audit team is preparing to verify how the Beta company meets the performance evaluation requirement of the ISMS

-  - The lead auditor asks the head of the internal audit function to produce the audit program and reports.
+  - The lead auditor asks the head of the internal audit function to produce the audit _program_ and _reports_.
 Internal audit exhibits the documents.

-  - The auditor notes that the program includes audits of various processes and services, but although Beta is a provider of a communication service, a key hosting provider who contributes to the provision of the service is never audited
+  - The auditor notes that the program includes audits of various processes and services, but although Beta is a provider of a communication service, a key hosting provider who contributes to the provision of the service is _never_ audited

   - The audit program must take into account the processes involved, such as the procurement and outsourcing process in this case, which must meet the requirements of the ISMS

-- 9. Management review
+- 9. _Management review _

   - The Kappa company has not produced a managerial review for 14 months and, despite having an ISMS for some years, does not contemplate the state of the art from previous managerial reviews

-  - Kappa's ISMS is unlikely to be certified
+  - Kappa's ISMS is _unlikely_ to be certified

-  - The managerial review (to be released at least yearly) is essential to understand the findings of nonconformities and corrective actions, the monitoring of results and audits and, finally, the achievement of the objectives of the ISMS
+  - The managerial review (to be released at least yearly) is _essential_ to understand the findings of _nonconformities_ and _corrective actions_, the monitoring of _results_ and _audits_ and, finally, the achievement of the _objectives of the ISMS_

 Moving on with the standard:

-- 10 Improvement
+- 10 - _Improvement_

-- 10.1 Continual improvement
+- 10.1 - Continual improvement

-- 10.2 Nonconformity and corrective action
+- 10.2 - Nonconformity and corrective action

 This part is focused on:

-- The Organization must react to the non-compliance: check it and correct it.
-Face the consequences and make sure it won't happen again
+- The Organization must react to the non-compliance: _check it_ and _correct it_.
+Face the _consequences_ and make sure it won't happen again

-- It must also understand the causes and document the nature and results of corrective actions as documented information
+- It must also understand the causes and document the _nature_ and _results_ of _corrective actions_ as documented information

 In this part, consider for instance:

-- 10. Reacting to nonconformities
+- 10. _Reacting to nonconformities_

   - Sigma, an IT company, has an ISMS that has received nonconformities relating to certain security controls (annex A ISO / IEC 27001) and relating to personnel awareness